BenJeau/flipper-plugin-react-recoil/README.md

 [![NPM badge](https://img.shields.io/npm/v/flipper-plugin-react-recoil)](https://www.npmjs.com/package/flipper-plugin-react-recoil)

 Flipper [Recoil.js](https://recoiljs.org/) debugging plugin to visualize recoil atoms and logs of its changes.
-This plugin is meant to be used with the `<FlipperRecoilProvider />` from the [`react-recoil-client`](https://github.com/BenJeau/react-recoil-client) repository.
+This plugin is meant to be used with the `<RecoilFlipperClient />` from the [`react-recoil-flipper-client`](https://github.com/BenJeau/react-recoil-flipper-client) repository.

 ## Features